dongzhuoyao/note/_posts/2020-03-22-cls-seg-det.markdown

 y = b + w^{T}x +x^{T}F^{T}Fx
 $$

-where $$R \in \mathbb{R}^{k \times n}$$
+where $$F \in \mathbb{R}^{k \times n}$$

 The key idea of our DropFactor is to randomly drop the bilinear paths corresponding to k factors during the training.

-performs nearly the same with bilinear pooling in fine-grained classification task. therefore the author mainly focus on the experimental of traditional classifcation task. check last subsession.
+performs nearly the same with bilinear pooling in fine-grained classification task. therefore the author mainly focus on the experiment of traditional classifcation task. check last subsession.